ibrahim-alawaye/apache-spark-standalone/README.md

 ## Overview

-OX-PCA Spark Engine provides a ready-to-use Apache Spark cluster with the following components:
+Spark Engine provides a ready-to-use Apache Spark cluster with the following components:
 - Spark Master and Worker nodes
 - Redis for distributed caching
 - MinIO for S3-compatible object storage